 There’s only one thing that stirs my passion more than photography, and that’s my love of animals.
-Since I was a child I wanted nothing more than to ride and be around horses, something my parents generously, though perhaps reluctantly, indulged.
+Throughout my childhood, I wanted nothing more than to ride and be around horses, something my parents generously – though perhaps reluctantly – indulged.

 Above is a selection of images of both wild and domestic animals, from the vast plains of Namibia’s Etosha National Park to the Wyoming horse ranch that holds many of my fondest memories.